oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 according to Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 To verify the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.

-Furthermore, the recipient of the SD-JWT VC MUST obtain the public key used for verification of the Issuer-signed JWT and verify the public key belongs to the Issuer of the Issuer-signed JWT, as defined in (#public-key-discovery-for-issuer-signed-jwts).
+Furthermore, the recipient of the SD-JWT VC MUST obtain the public verification key of the Issuer-signed JWT as defined (#public-key-discovery-for-issuer-signed-jwts).

 If there are no selectively disclosable claims, there is no need to process the `_sd` claim nor any Disclosures.